Sherry5Wu/minitalk/README.md

 The purpose of this project is to code a small data exchange program using UNIX signals.

+# Code logic

+## client side
+Send the size of the string first, then send the string;

+How to send a string?

+Separating a string to characters(in sedn() function), then send a character bit by bit (in send_byte() function).

+Every time after sending a bit to server, the client will wait if the server receive it successfully (by checking the value of g_ack),

 # Key used functions

 To finish this project, fully understanding sigaction() and kill() functions are required.